IFS PRACTITIONER

 THE IFS APPROACH

-Understanding your internal world
+Understanding your inner world

 A serene, nature-inspired scene conveying pacing and safety.